6 Steps to Applying for FEMA assistance

 All money offered by FEMA is tax-free and must be used as stated in your award letter.
 This includes renting another place to live, making repairs, or repairing or replacing personal property.
 Failure to use the money as required may disqualify you from other assistance.

 The money and aid, unfortunately, cannot cover all costs.
 For instance, FEMA cannot pay utility bills.
 However, local charitable organizations may be able to help for a short period.
-Consider contacting the American Red Cross to find an organization that may be able to help.
+Consider contacting the Red Cross to find an organization that may be able to help.

 FEMA’s disaster assistance program doesn’t cover food losses.
 Area volunteer organizations may help with immediate food needs.